- Current Prices:$80,000 to $560,000

 Friday Night Fun

-The bars and pubs in this neighborhood welcome a tight-knit and familiar customer base that matches the friendly community.
-Most patrons dropping in for a drink are locals, and are always up for a cocktail and some relaxed conversation.
-There's karaoke for music lovers, and for film enthusiasts, Mayfield Park is a host of Chicago's "Movies in the Park" series.
+The bars and pubs in the area welcome a tight-knit and familiar customer base that reflects the community’s friendly energy.
+Most patrons dropping in for a drink are locals, always up for a cocktail and some relaxed conversation.
+Music fans can always find a karaoke night while film enthusiasts can visit Mayfield Park for Chicago's "Movies in the Park" series.

 The Perfect Sunday

 Pass through one of the street markets to pick up a seafood lunch or some fresh spices to cook with throughout the week.
 Continue shopping without breaking the bank at any of the neighborhood’s discount shopping outlets, which feature a range of styles at reasonable prices.
 If you’ve still got energy to burn, Mayfield Park hosts a number of recreational activities with a basketball court, two baseball fields, a spray pool, and a field house.